 - Inadequate records

 CAUTION!
-If the choice is ended for any of the reasons listed above, neither spouse can make a choice in any later tax year..
+If the choice is ended for any of the reasons listed above, neither spouse can make this choice in any later tax year, even if married to a different individual – it is a once-in-a-lifetime choice.

 Social Security Number